JonHub/stacasso/README.md

 Stacasso is a Python library for visualizing quantum computing circuits.
 This includes syntax highlighting, as well as  illustrating the evolving statevector as the algorithm executes.

 The main repository resides on [GitHub](https://github.com/JonHub/stacasso).
-The documentation (contained in the repository) can also be viewed online
+The documentation (contained in the repository) is also rendered into `.html`, and is best viewed online (rather than rendered by GitHub):

 * **[Stacasso README](https://jonhub.github.io/stacasso/)** (this file)
 * [Stacasso Guide (Notebook)](https://jonhub.github.io/stacasso/notebooks/stacasso_guide.html) (Introduction and Users's Guide, with Examples)